fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 Applicative functors (or just "applicatives", for short) have been growing in popularity as a way to build applications and model certain domains over the last decade or so, since McBride and Paterson published [Applicative Programming with Effects](http://www.staff.city.ac.uk/~ross/papers/Applicative.html).
 Applicatives are now reaching a level of popularity within the community that supporting them with a convenient and readable syntax, as we do for monads, makes sense.

-With applicative computation expressions, we can write more computations than before (there are more contexts which meet the requirements for applicative computation expressions than the existing monadic ones), and we can write more efficient computations (the requirements of applicatives rule out needing to support some potentially expensive operations).
+With applicative computation expressions, we can write more computations with this convenient syntax than before (there are more contexts which meet the requirements for applicative computation expressions than the existing monadic ones), and we can write more efficient computations (the requirements of applicatives rule out needing to support some potentially expensive operations).

 For example, [Pauan points out](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310799948) that we can write a computation expression for `Observable`s that [avoids unnecessary resubscriptions](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310854419):